wang-h/Hieralign/README.md

 ==========

-`Hieralign` is yet another word alignment tool simple, fast and unsupervised, it has been implemented with multi-threading in all stages, which makes it run faster than fast_align.
+`Hieralign` is yet another symmetric word alignment tool simple, fast and unsupervised, it has been implemented with multi-threading in all stages, which makes it run a little faster than fast_align.

 The source code in this repository is provided under the terms of the [Apache License, Version 2.0](http://www.apache.org/licenses/LICENSE-2.0.html).